Anoncheg1/diboard/README.md

 - Fully compatible with nntpchan soft (except tripcodes, AUTH command, decentralized moderation).
 - Only images supported for now.
 One attachment per post.
 - SOCKS proxy connection for Tor and i2p peering.
+- Flexible control of used disk space and used resources.

 Knews issues:
 ----------